-Girls in Reception have Music lessons in their classroom and also in the Music Room.
+Girls in Reception are taught Music in a specialist Music classroom.
 The lessons are practical with a focus on developing their musical understanding, confidence and performance skills.
 The curriculum is varied with an emphasis on singing, movement, rhythm and music appreciation.

 Throughout the year, musical horizons are broadened through a variety of listening activities and concerts.
-There are many opportunities for you to watch your daughter perform throughout the year including: The Nativity, Mother's Day Tea, Class Assemblies and Summer Celebration.
+There are many opportunities for you to watch your daughter perform throughout the year, including The Nativity and Class Assemblies.